Wireless power transfer: Energy harvesting

-Near-field and non-radiative technologies
+Uses

 Inductive power transfer between nearby wire coils was the earliest wireless power technology to be developed, existing since the transformer was developed in the 1800s.
 Induction heating has been used since the early 1900s and is used for induction cooking.

 With the advent of cordless devices, induction charging stands have been developed for appliances used in wet environments, like electric toothbrushes and electric razors, to eliminate the hazard of electric shock.
 One of the earliest proposed applications of inductive transfer was to power electric locomotives.
 In 1892 Maurice Hutin and Maurice Leblanc patented a wireless method of powering railroad trains using resonant coils inductively coupled to a track wire at 3 kHz.

 In the early 1960s resonant inductive wireless energy transfer was used successfully in implantable medical devices including such devices as pacemakers and artificial hearts.
 While the early systems used a resonant receiver coil, later systems implemented resonant transmitter coils as well.
 These medical devices are designed for high efficiency using low power electronics while efficiently accommodating some misalignment and dynamic twisting of the coils.
 The separation between the coils in implantable applications is commonly less than 20 cm.
 Today resonant inductive energy transfer is regularly used for providing electric power in many commercially available medical implantable devices.

 The first passive RFID (Radio Frequency Identification) technologies were invented by Mario Cardullo (1973) and Koelle et al. (1975) and by the 1990s were being used in proximity cards and contactless smartcards.